WikiaTeamProject/ExtractionFromWikia/README.md

 ## Import Project into IntelliJ IDE
 This section describes how to import this program into IntelliJ so that you are able to run it.
 Note that it is also possible to use other IDEs for which the process is not explained though.
 However, this exemplary guide should enable you to set up the project in a general way.

-TODO: add additional steps <br />

 Next, you have to load the DBpedia extractor.
 Therefore, execute in the command line:
 ```